kschipulring/palmasettemiinc/wp-content/themes/shopstar/README.txt

 1. Featured Images work best at a minimum of 1100 wide and 420 high.

 == Changelog ==

+#### 1.0.28
+* Updated page and post comments to honor the "Allow comments" setting
+* Added styling for the Yotpo Reviews for Woocommerce plugin
+* Fixed some WooCommerce styling issues

+#### 1.0.27
+* Fixed a styling issue on the single blog post page where tags were preceded with a gap if no categories were present
+* Changed various Screen Reader Text elements from an H1 to a span
+* Fixed some WooCommerce styling issues

+#### 1.0.26
+* Removed the previous update to force word breaks if text is too long to fit on one line

+#### 1.0.25
+* Fixed a bug with the last update where words were breaking unnecessarily

+#### 1.0.24
+* Updated the stylesheet to force word breaks if text is too long to fit on one line

 #### 1.0.23
 * Fixed a glitch with the styling of tel input fields